H2tech/H2Fleet/README.md

 Benefits in relation to product group - haulage

-> Reduced CO - HO ::  Euro standards Age and make of vehicles and what their MOT readings got to. http://www.sykes-pickavant.com/products/electrical-diagnostics-and-test-tools/emissions/1041
+> Reduced CO - HO ::  Euro standards Age and make of vehicles and what their MOT readings got to,http://www.esos.uk.com/ http://www.sykes-pickavant.com/products/electrical-diagnostics-and-test-tools/emissions/1041

 > Increased tourque display the rolling road data